Johanna0604/Tienda_Licuadora_V1.0/README.md

 # Tienda_Licuadora_V1.0
+Desktop Java application developed with Java Swing that simulates a sales management system for a small appliance store.
-Desktop Java application for managing product sales, including catalog management, configurable discounts, gifts, and sales monitoring, developed using Java Swing and Eclipse IDE.
+The system includes product catalog management, sales registration, configurable discounts and gifts, sales alerts, and an administrative menu.
+This project was developed as an academic project to apply object-oriented programming and business logic concepts using Eclipse IDE.